 How do I pay my sales taxes?

-Craft Lake City provides vendor mailing addresses to the Utah State Tax Commission, so exhibitors can expect to receive their sales tax form via snail mail within 2 weeks after the festival.
+Craft Lake City provides vendor mailing addresses to the Utah State Tax Commission before the event, so exhibitors can expect to receive their sales tax form via snail mail within 2 weeks after the DIY Fest.
 For questions (or to request a replacement Special Event Tax Form should it not arrive), please contact the USTC at 801-297-6303 or email@example.com.
 Reporting accurate sales tax helps Craft Lake City track the economic impact our events have on the local economy.

 How does the load-out process work?

 Exhibitors are prohibited from loading out before the end of the event’s public hours, even if they sell out of products.
 Leaving early causes a safety issue for the public, as loading out items during festival hours could potentially put patrons or other exhibitors in danger.
 We have a very large number of exhibitors who will be loading out during a narrow time frame, and due to extremely limited staffing for this large of an event Craft Lake City cannot guarantee the assistance of any staff or volunteers in carrying your items out.
 That being said, vendors should be sure to bring an assistant and a hand truck/dolly to make their load-out smooth and speedy!
 Hand-carting out items will be the quickest way to exit the event.
 Participants who hope to pull their car up directly to their exhibitor zone will need to anticipate a wait time of up to 2 hours after public hours end, since all attendees, food trucks, and outdoor tents will need to be cleared off the festival thoroughfares before any vehicles will be able to drive onto festival grounds.

 How do I provide feedback about my experience?